ysyk2021/the-list-makers-formula-essential-techniques-for-achieving-your-goals-with-effective-listing/src/chapter-5-2.md

-Chapter 10: Staying Motivated by Celebrating Small Successes
+Staying Motivated by Celebrating Small Successes
 ============================================================

 In this chapter, we will explore the power of celebrating small successes as a means to stay motivated throughout your goal-setting journey.
 Recognizing and acknowledging your achievements, no matter how small, can provide a tremendous boost to your motivation, confidence, and overall satisfaction.
 By incorporating the practice of celebrating small successes into your list-making routine, you can maintain a positive mindset and propel yourself towards even greater accomplishments.